pyTooling/Actions/releaser/README.md

 ### Composite Action

-The default implementation of **Tip** is a Container Action.
+The default implementation of **Releaser** is a Container Action.
 Therefore, in each run, the container image is built before starting the job.
-Alternatively, a Composite Action version is available: `uses: pyTooling/Actions/tip/composite@main`.
+Alternatively, a Composite Action version is available: `uses: pyTooling/Actions/releaser/composite@main`.
 The Composite version installs the dependencies on the host (the runner environment), instead of using a container.
-Both implementations are functionally equivalent from **Tip**'s point of view; however, the Composite Action allows users to tweak the version of Python by using [actions/setup-python](https://github.com/actions/setup-python) before.
+Both implementations are functionally equivalent from **Releaser**'s point of view; however, the Composite Action allows users to tweak the version of Python by using [actions/setup-python](https://github.com/actions/setup-python) before.

 ## Options